-- ACE inhibitors, diuretics, beta-blockers, CCL, lipid-lowering drugs, coronary vasodilators, hypoglycemic agents (including insulin), antiepileptic drugs, hormone replacement therapy and GPIIb / IIIa-receptor blockers: no clinical studies have been identified significant unwanted interactions.
+- ACE inhibitors, diuretics, beta-adrenergic blockers, BKK, lipid-lowering drugs, coronary vasodilators, hypoglycemic agents (including insulin), antiepileptic drugs, hormone replacement therapy and GPIIb / IIIa-receptor blockers: no clinical studies have been identified significant unwanted interactions.

 How to take, course of administration and dosage

 Adults and the elderly with normal activity of the CYP2C19 isoenzyme

 Myocardial infarction, ischemic stroke, and diagnosed peripheral arterial occlusion disease.
 The drug is taken at 75 mg 1 time per day.

 Acute coronary syndrome without ST segment elevation (unstable angina, myocardial infarction without Q wave).
 Clopidogrel treatment should be started with a single dose of a loading dose of 300 mg, and then continued with a dose of 75 mg once a day (in combination with ASA in doses of 75–325 mg / day).
 Since the use of higher doses of ASA is associated with an increased risk of bleeding, the recommended dose for this indication should not exceed 100 mg.
 The optimal duration of treatment has not been formally determined.
 Clinical studies support the use of the drug for up to 12 months, and the maximum beneficial effect was observed by the 3rd month of treatment.